 The Only Field-Proven Drilled Displacement Pile System

-DeWaal Drilled Displacement Piles (DDP) offer an innovative alternative to auger cast and driven piling.
+DeWaal Drilled Displacement Piles offer an innovative alternative to augercast and driven piling.
 Morris-Shea installs these unique piles with purpose-built equipment and exacting methods that ensure the production of high quality deep foundations.
-DeWaal DDP provides uncommon load strength minimizes the contamination and disposal concerns related to spoils brought to the surface by auger cast installations.
+The DeWaal Pile System provides uncommon load strength and minimizes the contamination and disposal concerns related to spoils brought to the surface by augercast installations.

-Some deep foundation contractors employ equipment and methods in DDP projects that were designed for piling applications such as auger cast, not drilled displacement pile systems.
-These contractors often apply a version of DDP that utilizes a small diameter pump line located in the center of their DDP tooling, deploying a fluid grout mix with the same pouring method as conventional auger cast piles.
-Quality DDP installation requires that grouting and DDP extraction be coordinated, to prevent reductions in pile diameter (necking) from occurring.
+Some deep foundation contractors employ equipment and methods in drilled displacement pile projects that were actually designed for piling applications such as augercast.
+These contractors often apply drilled displacement equipment that utilizes a small diameter pump line located in the center of their tooling, deploying a fluid grout mix with the same pouring method as conventional augercast piles.
+A quality drilled displacement installation requires that grouting and tool extraction be coordinated, to prevent reductions in pile diameter (necking) from occurring.
 Groundwater can also bleed through the freshly placed grout producing a poor quality pile.

-Morris-Shea’s DeWaal Drilled Displacement Piles out-perform other contractor’s poorly installed DDP foundations.
-Unlike the auger cast pile method of grouting used in non-DeWaal DDP systems, Morris-Shea’s DeWaal tooling is constructed on a 12-inch diameter steel casing that is capped with a water-tight, sacrificial endplate.
+Morris-Shea’s DeWaal Piles outperform other contractor’s poorly installed drilled displacement foundations.
+Unlike the augercast pile method of grouting used in non-DeWaal systems, Morris-Shea’s DeWaal tooling is constructed on a 12-inch diameter steel casing that is capped with a water-tight, sacrificial endplate.
 Upon reaching final drilling depth and prior to extracting the DeWaal tooling, the 12-inch diameter temporary casing is pumped full of a self-consolidating, coarse aggregate concrete mix, which then functions as a large concrete tremie pipe.
-Once the tremie is fully charged, the DeWaal DDP tooling is slowly withdrawn from the borehole while high-pressure concrete flows from the tremie.
+Once the tremie is fully charged, the DeWaal tooling is slowly withdrawn from the borehole while high-pressure concrete flows from the tremie.

-This field-proven method creates a monolithic, high quality, high capacity DeWaal pile, free from the risks of necking or bleeding.
-This simple and easily repeatable installation process sets DeWaal piles apart from all imitations.
-DeWaal piles are installed with diameters from 12 to 24-inches and at maximum depths of 165-feet.
+This field-proven method creates a monolithic, high quality, high capacity DeWaal Pile, free from the risks of necking or bleeding.
+This simple and easily repeatable installation process sets the DeWaal Pile System apart from all imitations.
+DeWaal Piles are installed with diameters from 12 to 24-inches and at maximum depths of 165-feet.

 Installing DeWaal piles since 1992